Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 What Currency Risks Exist?

-Loans usually in CHF, potentially exposing borrowers to currency fluctuations if income/assets are held in foreign currencies.
+Loans are usually in CHF, potentially exposing borrowers to currency fluctuations if income/assets are held in foreign currencies.

 Can I get a mortgage in Switzerland as a non-resident foreigner?

 Yes, non-residents can obtain Swiss mortgages provided they meet the qualifications.
 Major Swiss banks and some private banks do offer mortgages to foreign buyers who are purchasing authorised properties.
-You’ll need to buy an eligible property (usually a holiday home with a Lex Koller permit) and fulfill the bank’s criteria (strong income, big down payment, etc.).
+You’ll need to buy an eligible property (usually a holiday home with a Lex Koller permit) and fulfil the bank’s criteria (strong income, big down payment, etc.).
 It’s not as straightforward as for a local, but many foreigners secure mortgages each year – especially HNWIs with good financial profiles.
 Engaging a bank’s international mortgage unit or a broker early on is key to understanding your options.

 How much can I borrow – what is the maximum Loan-to-Value (LTV) for non-residents?